-LG Phone Caught Fire Aboard Plane, Flight Delayed, Passenger Suffered Minor Burns,
+LG Phone Caught Fire Aboard Plane, Flight Was Delayed And Passenger Suffered Minor Burns.

 Cressy detailed that there was a moment of fear and panic, but it didn’t last long.
 Most of the passengers were more concerned about how long the delay would be.

-According to Robin Smith, the airport operator’s spokesperson, there has been no incident similar to what happened in the past year, but occurrences, where phones catch fire, are not entirely improbable.
+According to Robin Smith, the airport operator’s spokesperson, there has been no incident similar to what happened in the past year, but occurrences, where phones catch fire are not entirely improbable.

 Our Boeing #787 #Dreamliner will take you to London in superior comfort with bigger cabins, filtered fresh air and Smooth Ride Technology that automatically adjusts to turbulence, so